-Here’s the thing: Joshua trees are not vegetables and they’re not among the 12 spies of Israel, but they are members of the agave family.
+Here’s the thing: Joshua trees are not vegetables, and they’re not among the 12 spies of Israel, but they are members of the same plant family as agaves and yuccas.
 What’s more, they’re plentiful along U.S. Route 93 from Wikieup to Wickenburg.

 The drive, which is familiar to anyone who’s road-tripped from Phoenix to Sin City (or vice versa), officially begins in Wikieup, a dot on the map that’s better known for its pie (you’ll pass Luchia’s) than for its tourism cachet.
 Other landmarks “in town” include the Snoopy-piloted Wikieup arrow, along with the Wikieup Trading Post and Eat at Joe’s Barbecue, as well as the creosote-peppered hills that surround Bronco Wash.

 Heading south on U.S. 93, around Milepost 127, you’ll come to the Big Sandy River, and unless it’s been raining, the river is probably just that — big and sandy.
 Beyond the Big Sandy, sheer, eroded cliffs loom, speckled in spots with saguaros and scrub.
 Pale, striated canyon walls straddle the highway — green, yellow, white and taupe — and the mountains stretch for miles in front of you.